-95. Section 6(3) provides:
+Section 6(3) provides:

-"Any application for the admission of a patient under this Part of this Act which appears to be duly made and to be founded on the necessary medical recommendations may be acted upon without further proof of the signature or qualification of the person by whom the application or any such medical recommendation is made or given or of any matter of fact or opinion stated in it."
+h 'Any application for the admission of a patient under this Part of this Act which appears to be duly made and to be founded on the necessary medical recommendations may be acted upon without further proof of the signature or qualification of the person by whom the application or any such medical recommendation is made or given or of any matter of fact or opinion stated in it.'

-96. It was argued that even if this application for admission were found to have been unlawful the admission itself and the subsequent detention at Springfield Hospital were not unlawful.
+It was argued that even if this application for admission were found to have been unlawful the admission itself and the subsequent detention at Springfield Hospital were not unlawful.
 Section 6(3) operated to protect the hospital from any liability.
-Mr Havers suggested that the form signed by Louize Collins and the doctors stated unequivocally that MS fell within the statutory ground justifying the application for admission and that, notwithstanding any conclusion based on a prolonged analysis of the explanatory sections of the forms, they appeared to be "duly made".
-No further proof was required.
+Mr Havers suggested that the form signed by Louize Collins and the doctors stated unequivocally that S fell within the statutory ground justifying the application for admission and that, notwithstanding any conclusion based on a prolonged analysis of the explanatory sections of the forms, they appeared to be 'duly made'.
+No а further proof was required.

-In Re S-C (mental patient: habeas corpus) referred to earlier in this judgment, the Court of Appeal considered the impact of section 6(3) where an application had been made for admission under section 3 of the Act in contravention of section 11(4).
-It was held that even when the application appeared to have been "duly made" unless the relevant pre conditions to admission had been complied with, the application itself would not have been "duly completed" as required by section 6(1).
+In Re S-C (mental patient: habeas corpus) [1996] 1 All ER 532, [1996] QB 599 referred to earlier in this judgment, the Court of Appeal considered the impact of s 6(3) where an application had been made for admission under s 3 of the Act in contravention of s 11(4).
+It was held that even when the application appeared to have been 'duly made' unless the relevant preconditions to admission had been b complied with, the application itself would not have been 'duly completed' as required by s 6(1).
 Accordingly the application itself remained defective and the detention in hospital was unlawful.

-97. Sir Thomas Bingham MR pointed out that section 6 provided
+Bingham MR pointed out that s 6 provided-

-"protection for a hospital to which a patient is admitted or in which a patient is detained.
-Such a hospital is not at risk of liability for false imprisonment if it turns out that the approved social worker does not meet the definition in s145(1), or if the recommendations which ought to be signed by registered medical practitioners are in truth not signed by such, although appearing to be so.
+с 'protection for a hospital to which a patient is admitted or in which a patient is detained.
+Such a hospital is not at risk of liability for false imprisonment if it turns out that the approved social worker does not meet the definition in s 145(1), or if the recommendations which purport to be signed by registered medical practitioners are in truth not signed by such, although appearing to be so.
 That is obviously good sense.
-A mental hospital is not obliged to act like a private detective; it can take documents at face value.
-Provided they appear to conform with the requirements of the statute, the hospital is entitled to act on them."
+A mental hospital is not obliged to act dlike a private detective; it can take documents at face value.
+Provided they appear to conform with the requirements of the statute, the hospital is entitled to act on them.'
+(See [1996] 1 All ER 532 at 537, [1996] QB 599 at 605-606.)

-98. Neill LJ reached the same conclusion, observing
+Neill LJ reached the same conclusion, observing:

-"The hospital must check the application, but if on careful checking the application appears to be duly made, the hospital can act on it.
-However s6(3) is not intended to prevent, nor can it have the effect of preventing, a court, satisfied that the original application was not made in accordance with s3 of the Act, from issuing a writ of habeas corpus or making some other appropriate order."
+'The hospital must check the application, but if on careful checking the application appears to be duly made, the hospital can act on it.
+However, s 6(3) is not intended to prevent, nor can it have the effect of preventing, a court, if satisfied that the original application was not made in accordance f with s 3 of the Act, from issuing a writ of habeas corpus or making some other appropriate order.'
+(See [1996] 1 All ER 532 at 544, [1996] QB 599 at 613.)

-99. Plainly the same reasoning applies to an application under section 2.
-After detailed analysis by counsel we have concluded that the application was not "duly completed".
-However on 25th April 1996 careful examination of the documents would readily have left the authorities at Springfield Hospital with the impression that the application had been duly made.
-Therefore although the detention of MS was unlawful, without exonerating the first defendant, the provisions of section 6(3) operate to enable the hospital to escape liability for accepting MS as a patient.
+Plainly the same reasoning applies to an application under s 2.
+After detailed analysis by counsel we have concluded that the application was not 'duly completed'.
+However on 25 April 1996 careful examination of the documents $\,g\,$ would readily have left the authorities at Springfield Hospital with the impression that the application had been duly made.
+Therefore although the detention of S was unlawful, without exonerating the first defendant, the provisions of s 6(3)operate to enable the hospital to escape liability for accepting S as a patient. h